AnonymousUser98/mii-creator/README.md

 - Bike Helmet

 ## Setting up development

+**NOTICE:** I haven't tested this process with this fork, so it might not work.
+Use the GitHub workflow to deploy to GitHub Pages.

 1. Make sure you have [Bun](https://bun.sh/) installed on your device.
 This is used for compiling all of the TypeScript code into JavaScript for the client.
 2. Clone this repository, and run the `bun i` command to install dependencies.